unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

 As explained in *data_pipeline.md*, the data struct should support zero-copy deserialization.
 The `#[icu_provider::data_struct]` annotation will enforce this for you. **See more information in [style_guide.md](https://github.com/unicode-org/icu4x/blob/main/docs/process/style_guide.md#zero-copy-in-dataprovider-structs--required),** as well as the example below in this tutorial.

+Additionally, data structs should keep internal invariants to a minimum.
+For more information, see [data_safety.md](../design/data_safety.md).

 ### Data Download

 The first step to introduce data into the ICU4X pipeline is to download it from an external source.
 This corresponds to step 1 above.